 - Face many challenges - the harder the problem, the more challenges you will face:

 - Typically you will ‘fail’ more often than you will have success - this is normal and should be expected.
-In fact, you learn to be very suspicious of it if it'just works’ first try…
+In fact, you learn to be very suspicious of it if it ‘just works’ first try…

 - Solved (typically you only solve a problem after many challenges)

-Innovation and progress comes from people trying to overcome huge challenges and as anyone who works in ths space knows, you almost NEVER end up where you set off for initially.
+Innovation and progress comes from people trying to overcome huge challenges and as anyone who works in this space knows, you almost NEVER end up where you set off for initially.
 But in no way is that a failure - it's just part of the process because you cannot understand what the end goal truly is until you get there.
 How can you, you don't know what it is yet - but you are inspired by the idea of what you think it is - and this is something truly fascinating about us humans, is that we have the ability to imagine what it would be like to understand something before we actually do.
 Isn't that amazing?
 I think so.

 So I call almost all ‘failures’, ‘challenges’ - because that's what they truly are.
 I don't think you fail until the time you run out of all possible options to solve a problem or you are unable to turn it into something else.

 “I give up, it's too hard and I can't see how to use it for anything - never talk to me about this again!” - is probably a ‘failure’, but even then, you will have these sometimes and you need to know when to stop pouring wasted effort into a dead project and just go do something else for a while.
-You're stuck and sometimes you just need a break, or maybe even a break forever - but you will take the learnings from this experence and are far less likely to do this again because you have experienced this particular challange.
+You're stuck and sometimes you just need a break, or maybe even a break forever - but you will take the learning from this experience and are far less likely to do this again because you have experienced this particular challenge.
 So would you truly call that a failure?
 Or just part of your journey to success?

 “This isn't what I was aiming for and I haven't solved the initial problem yet, but look at how you could use this for X?
 And we haven't even tried Y or Z yet - ahh so much to do and not enough time!” - is a sign of healthy learning.
 The hard part is to not get distracted by all the pretty lights that come spinning off - make notes, focus on your goal and come back to these later if they don't directly help you solve your problem.